CornDavid5/FuzzingMicroservicesReport/death-star-bench/social-network/README.md

 # Task 3
 This report provide a Python script to generate a html file for interactive visualization.

+Note:
+- The following graph doesn't include the interaction between jaeger and other services.

 Prerequisite:
 - Python 3.10+